'Mad Max,' Canada's populist candidate, has a score to settle and it could shape the election

 He even found time to attack 16-year-old Swedish climate advocate Greta Thunberg, calling her mentally unstable.

-Bernier's contempt for political correctness and his rejection of multiculturalism as a "cult of diversity" could pose a real problem for the more moderate Scheer, who is in a tight race with Liberal Prime Minister Justin Trudeau ahead of the Oct.
+Bernier's contempt for political correctness and his rejection of multiculturalism as a "cult of diversity" could pose a real problem for the more moderate Scheer, who is in a tight race with Trudeau ahead of the Oct.
 21 national vote.

 The PPC is polling between 1% and 3% nationally and Bernier risks losing even his own seat south of Quebec City.
 But if he grows more popular, it could split the right-of-center vote and hand parties on the left, including the Liberals, seats they would not have otherwise won.